-Andrew Mark Sill served as an independent director of Bank of America Malaysia Berhad since December 2022.
-Andrew has over 34 years experience in international banking, serving in several key management positions.
-Prior to being based in Malaysia for the last 14 years, he has worked in the UK.
-India and Singapore.
+Andrew has over 34 years experience in international banking, serving in several key management positions across South and South East Asia.
+Prior to being based in Malaysia for the last 16 years, he has worked in the UK, India and Singapore.
 Most recently he was Managing Director, Head of Commercial Banking Malaysia, HSBC Bank Malaysia Berhad (HSBC) from 2016 to 2022 and prior to that, he was Chief Executive Officer, Managing Director of The Royal Bank of Scotland Berhad from 2009 to 2016.
 Andrew was the Head of Corporate Banking, ASEAN of The Royal Bank of Scotland PLC, Singapore from 2000 to 2008 and between 1998 to 2000, he was the Head of Portfolio Management, S & SEA of National Westminster Bank, PLC, Singapore.
-Prior to that in 1996, Andrew held the role of Group Representative India for NatWest Markets-Mumbai, India.
-He was the Assistant Group Representative Malaysia, Natwest Markets-Malaysia between 1994 to 1996.
+Prior to that in 1996, Andrew held the role of Group Representative India for NatWest Markets- Mumbai, India.
+He was the Assistant Group Representative Malaysia, Natwest Markets- Malaysia between 1994 to 1996.

 Andrew graduated with a Bachelor of Arts (Hons) in Geography from the University of Birmingham, United Kingdom.
 He has completed the Financial Institutions Directors' Education Programme (FIDE) from Asia School of Business and the Sustainability Leadership and Corporate Responsibility program from the London Business School, United Kingdom.
 He is a Fellow of the Institute of Corporate Directors Malaysia (ICDM).
 He was also conferred the award, MBE (Member of the British Empire) from HM Queen Elizabeth II for his contribution to UK and Malaysian Business and Trade Services.